 Deer and Hog Consumption Pathway-SRS holds annual hunts for the public to control the Site's deer and wild hog populations and to reduce animal-vehicle accidents.
 The estimated dose from consuming harvested deer or hog meat is determined for every onsite hunter.
-Table 6-6 presents the maximum potential dose an onsite hunter received in 2019 as 17.4 mrem (0.174 mSv), or 17.4% of DOE's 100 mrem/yr dose limit.
-This dose is for an actual hunter who harvested four animals (three hogs and one deer) during the 2019 hunts.
-For the hunter-dose calculation, SRS conservatively assumes that this hunter individually consumed the entire edible portion of these animals, about 91 kilogram (kg) (200 lbs).
+Table 6-7 presents the maximum potential dose an onsite hunter received in 2020 as 10.6 mrem (0.106 mSv), or 10.6% of DOE's 100 mrem/yr dose limit.
+This dose is for a hunter who harvested one animal (one deer) during the